-"Tenacious but empathetic, pragmatic yet optimistic, Nigel has dedicated a vast amount of his time to shaping Emmaus Merseyside.
-In short, it is difficult to see how Emmaus Merseyside would exist without his enormous contribution."
+Nigel’s nominator, said: “Tenacious but empathetic, pragmatic yet optimistic, Nigel has dedicated a vast amount of his time to shaping Emmaus Merseyside.
+In short, it is difficult to see how Emmaus Merseyside would exist without his enormous contribution.”

-"Bruce has made a massive contribution to helping others throughout his life at Emmaus.
-I feel he is most deserving of this award and it would be great for him to get this recognition at the end of a challenging year."
+Bruce’s nominator, said: “Bruce has made a massive contribution to helping others throughout his life at Emmaus.
+I feel he is most deserving of this award and it would be great for him to get this recognition at the end of a challenging year.”

 Emmaus UK teamed up with Room to Reward to offer Emmaus companions, volunteers, trustees and staff the opportunity to be recognised by their peers and win a two night break to reward them for the work they do for Emmaus.

 Room to Reward was created to say thank you to “Hidden Heroes” – the inspirational people who do so much in the name of charity.
 Winners are awarded a two night bed and breakfast hotel stay for themselves and a guest at a choice of hotels throughout the UK and Europe.